KostiukIvan/HyperColor/README.md

 Model dataset is loaded from path:
   - ${data_dir}
-  - This folder should to contain other folders named as follows ["airplane", "car", "chair" ...]
+  - This folder should to contain unziped folders from : https://drive.google.com/drive/folders/14fDCME5hsXv-DoX98sNwtAflriKfG_3n?usp=sharing
-  - Database for above three classes could be downloaded from : https://drive.google.com/drive/folders/14fDCME5hsXv-DoX98sNwtAflriKfG_3n?usp=sharing

 ### Experiments